ding-lab/neoscan/README.md

 LSF_DOCKER_PRESERVE_ENVIRONMENT=true bsub -Is -R "select[mem>15000] rusage[mem=15000]" -M 32000000 -q docker-interactive -a "docker(scao/dailybox)" /bin/bash

-3. Make conda environment:
+3. Install Optitype through conda environment:

-conda create -n neoantigen optitype=1.3.1 python=2.7
+conda install -c bioconda optitype

-Copy the conda path for OptiPathPipeline.py to the script neoscan.pl
+Change the path for OptiPathPipeline.py in script neoscan.pl to where you install optitype

-which OptiTypePipeline.py and copy the output into the neoscan.pl script

 To prepare vcf and bam input files, you can follow the example at /gscmnt/gc2524/dinglab/akarpova/cptac3/CCRCC_neoscan_test.